-The real estate information on www.enaplesflorida.com comes from the cooperative Broker Reciprocity Program in Florida.
+The real estate information on eNaplesFlorida.com comes from the cooperative Broker Reciprocity Program in Florida.
 The Broker Reciprocity Program Icon is shown for all Broker Reciprocity Program Listings and the Detail Page includes the name of the participating Listing Broker.
-Real Estate Broker, Sun Realty, may not show all available Broker Reciprocity Program Listings and may not be the Listing Brokerage of these properties.
+Premiere Plus Realty may not show all available Broker Reciprocity Program Listings and may not be the Listing Brokerage of these properties.

 Cape Coral Subdivisions and Listings